nodatime/nodatime/www/unstable/userguide/concepts.md

 representable values.
 It's just an origin.

-The Noda Time [`Instant`][Instant] type represents a point on this global timeline: the number of ticks which have elapsed since the Unix epoch.
+The Noda Time [`Instant`][Instant] type represents a point on this global timeline: the number of nanoseconds which have elapsed since the Unix epoch.
 The value can be negative for dates and times before 1970 of course - the range of supported dates is from around 27000 BCE to around 31000 CE in the Gregorian calendar.

-An `Instant` has no concept of a particular time zone - it is *just* the number of ticks which have occurred since the Unix epoch.
+An `Instant` has no concept of a particular time zone - it is *just* the number of nanoseconds which have occurred since the Unix epoch.
 The fact that the Unix epoch is defined in terms of UTC is irrelevant - it could have been defined in terms of a different time zone just as easily, such as "1am on January 1st 1970